 In the next few years, Adelaide’s own health began to deteriorate.
 She had felt unusually “weak and tired” while in The Hague, and sometime in 1908 decided to return to Rome, thinking the climate in Italy would be good for her.
 But upon arriving in Rome, she was confined in the Anglo-American Hospital there for one month due to illness.
 Probably unknown at this time, Adelaide’s “weakness” was really undiagnosed tuberculosis.

 Adelaide then traveled from Rome to England, toured around that country also thinking that the “sea air” would be good for her.
-Still in bad health, Adelaide returned to the States, taking a “Poetics” position at Smith College at Geneva, NY to be close to her family in Rochester.
-She taught in Geneva until that summer, then spending her vacation with her family in Rochester.
+Still in bad health, Adelaide returned to the States, taking a “Poetics” position at Smith College in Northampton, Massachusetts.
+She taught at Smith until that summer, then spending her vacation with her family in Rochester.

 Returning to Smith in the fall of 1911, Adelaide confided to her friend Esther Lowenthal that she had been diagnosed by a Rochester doctor as having “Tubercular Meningitis.” a disease that could be fatal within weeks.
 By the end of the semester, her family sent her to Dr. Trudeau’s tuberculosis clinic at Saranac Lake in July of 1912. hoping for a cure to her illness.